 Whether aiming to reach new consumers in the Far East or working to catch up after years of neglecting the web (à la Prada, which must “put its marketing focus on China, in order to avoid losing more ground,” per Chinese fashion blogger Yang Dong), there was a trend in many of the major front rows this season.
-Big brands are increasingly looking to Asian influencers for relevance and the Spring/Summer 2018 show season has served as no exception.
+Big brands are increasingly looking to Asian influencers for relevance and the recent runway show seasons have served as no exception.

 Fashion brands are looking to a whole array of influencers – from Korean pop stars (South Korea exported a total of $145.3 billion in products in 2014 to China, in light of the rising popularity of South Korean culture) to Chinese bloggers, such as the uber-influential Mr. Bags – to help them find favor in the Eastern market.

-As such, here is an alphabetical look at some of the individuals who were front and center this season …
+As such, here is an alphabetical look at some of the individuals who were front and center in recent seasons …

 CHRIS LEE – Chinese pop singer and actress, Chris Lee, achieved fame when she won the nationwide singing contest, Super Girl, in China in 2005 and subsequently released something like 40 top singles.
 She has since gone on to become a brand ambassador for Gucci and so, of course, she was in attendance at the brand’s Spring/Summer 2018 show.